ykeanu/node-challenge/README.md

 # Node Challenge
 The challenge was to print daily account balances based on the transaction history of a user.
 In this case, I was provided with a transaction history between the date range of "2018-02-02" and "2017-11-09", which totaled 85 days (not including start day).
-The number of transactions could range from zero to multiple occuring on a single day.
+The number of transactions could range from zero to multiple occuring in a single day.

 ### Input
 - Current Balance (Integer)